From this month’s second Zen maxim in Japanese site of Rinzai-Obaku Zen.

 From this month’s first Zen maxim in Japanese site of Rinzai-Obaku Zen.

+The law of cause and effect is often understood as a formula for consequences of human actions.
 But what if we saw human action instead as something small—subordinate to the vast, spontaneous workings of nature?

 Kāore te pēhi me te pāmu e kōrero, heoi anō ka puta he ara i raro i a rāua